 Homemade Itch Relief for Dogs

 Watch your dog when it scratches to see the location of the itch.
 Rub your fingers over the area to see if there are any obvious bumps, scabs or inflamed areas.
-Apply aloe vera directly to hot spots, bites and other skin irritations.
+Apply aloe vera gel directly to hot spots, bites and other skin irritations.
 According to the Marvistavet website, aloe vera helps "to break down inflammatory proteins and enhance healing."
+Note that aloe vera gels are fine to use on your dog, but never apply aloe straight from the aloe leaf, as this could be harmful if the dog licks it.
+Pure aloe contains saponins, which can be toxic if ingested, according to the ASPCA.

 Apply witch hazel directly to the itch to help cool and soothe skin irritations.